Guest blog by Sam Hadadi

 Why Do I Need Protein?

 Quite simply, protein is the building block to life.
-Essentially long chains of amino acids all sewn up, proteins are crucial in helping our bodies to perform effectively and healthily.
+Essentially long chains of amino acids all sewn up, proteins are crucial in helping our body to perform effectively and healthily.

 By eating up our protein, we allow the body to build and repair cells, tissue and muscle.
 It can boost brain function and help to energise us.
 It can also help us to get that glowing skin and hair we so desperately want.
 Since it keeps us fuller for longer, protein can even help to aid weight loss.